 MaPLe

 The Mathematical Physics at Leeds Seminar Series is aimed at bringing together researchers at any level from across the University of Leeds — from both mathematics and physics departments alike — to give talks on themes in mathematical physics, broadly construed.
 On occasion, we also host seminars by researchers from outside the University of Leeds.
-Talks are held every other Tuesday from 10:00 to 11:00 in the MALL on Level 8 in the main building of the School of Mathematics.
+Talks are typically held from 10:00 to 11:00 every other Tuesday during term time in the MALL on Level 8 in the main building of the School of Mathematics.

 The series is being organised by Linden Disney-Hogg and Anup Anand Singh.
 Slides/notes from the talks will be made available on the MaPLe Teams chat.
 If you would like to give a seminar or want to be added to the chat and the mailing list, just drop an email to a.l.disney-hogg[at]leeds.ac.uk or mmaasi[at]leeds.ac.uk.